10 Best Suburbs of Los Angeles to Live In

 Redondo is a lovely community where people are friendly and you get a chance to take up all kinds of activities, spend some quality time in nature, or take your kids to one of the playgrounds.
 The nightlife is quite vibrant, too, so if you’re looking to go out and have an amazing time, you’ll surely have a place or two to visit.

 Take a Stroll Along the Redondo Beach Pier

 Taking a stroll along the Redondo Pier is a must whether you pick this suburb or not.
-You can go there during the day to enjoy scenic views and perhaps take part in some of the many activities, go on a harbor cruise or pedal boats.
+You can go there during the day to enjoy scenic views of the Pacific Ocean and perhaps take part in some of the many activities, go on a harbor cruise or pedal boats.
 Or you can visit it in the evening when the scenery is even more romantic.
-Enjoy the beautiful atmosphere in the oceanfront restaurants or go to a concert during the Summer of Music festival.
+Enjoy the beautiful atmosphere in the oceanfront restaurants with the sounds of the Pacific or go to a concert during the Summer of Music festival.
 The list goes on and on – there are plenty of things to enjoy here.

 Are you looking for one of the top-rated suburban areas to raise a family in the entire LA?
 Do you want to live in a safe neighborhood in Los Angeles?
 Look no further than Rossmoor.
 This perfectly safe district is an amazing place to live in.
 It offers the real suburban feel, alongside the opportunities you get in a metropolis, such as job openings, good schools for your children, as well as vibrant nightlife and a variety of activities to explore.
 It is also suitable for retirees, as it’s one of the most “active adult” ones.

 Rossmoor is home to nearly 11,000 people.
 Most of them own their own place, while 13% pay the average rent of about $2,200.
 The median household income is around $112,200.
 Should you go there with your children, you can count on high-quality education, with several excellent public schools to choose from within the district, all of which are highly rated.